RUC-MIALAB/PSAIA/docs/source/CONTRIBUTING.md

     \f}
     ```

-## Code formatting style

-We use `clang-format` as our code formatter.
-The `.clang-format` file in root directory describes the rules to conform with.
-For Visual Studio Code developers, the [official extension of C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) provided by Microsoft can help you format your codes following the rules.
-With this extension installed, format your code with `shift+command/alt+f`.
-Configure your VS Code settings as `"C_Cpp.clang_format_style": "file"` (you can look up this option by pasting it into the search box of VS Code settings page), and all this stuff will take into effect.
-You may also set `"editor.formatOnSave": true` to avoid formatting files everytime manually.

 ## Adding a unit test

 We use [GoogleTest](https://github.com/google/googletest) as our test framework.
 Write your test under the corresponding module folder at `abacus-develop/tests`, then append the test to `tests/CMakeLists.txt`.
 If there are currently no unit tests provided for the module, do as follows. `module_base` provides a simple demonstration.